-Select the corresponding Function key (F key), and then press $\ensuremath{\text{ENTER}}$ to validate the selection.
+Select the corresponding Function key ( $\mathbf{F}{-}$ key), and then press ENTER to validate the selection.

 Function Key Use F1 to F4 If desired, the Multicam system can be run using 1, 2, 3 or 4 EVS Remote Panels.
-Depending on the number of play channels available in the current configuration, 1-, 2-, 3- or 4- Remote modes will be available from the main menu.
+Depending on the number of play channels available in the current configuration, 1-, 2-, 3- or 4-Remote modes will be available from the main menu.
 F1: 1 Remote One Remote Panel is used in the configuration F2: 2 Remotes Two Remote Panels are used in the configuration.
-If 4 play channels are available, when selecting the 2 Remotes mode, the operator can choose between two configurations: 2 play channels for each remote: In this configuration, each Remote Panel can select PGM+PRV or 2PGM mode.
+If 4 play channels are available, when selecting the 2 Remotes mode, the operator can choose between two configurations: • 2 play channels for each remote: In this configuration, each Remote Panel can select PGM+PRV or 2PGM mode.
 Each Remote Panel can manage video transitions (cut, mix, wipe) in PGM+PRV and playlist modes.
 3 play channels for the 1st remote and 1 play channel for the second remote.
 In this configuration, the 1 st remote can select PGM+PRV or 3PGM mode and can manage video transitions.
 The 2 nd remote is forced to 1PGM mode and can only handle cut transitions.
 F3: 3 Remotes Three Remote Panels are used in the configuration.
 F4: 4 Remotes Four Remote Panels are used in the configuration.
 F5: Char.
 On/Off Enables or disables the on-screen display (Timecode, Clip ID) on the output monitors.
 F6: Exit Exits the Multicam software and returns to the EVS Menu.
 F7: Clear all clips Clears all clips.
 All clips will be lost.
 A confirmation of this command is required.
-For more information to this action, refer to the section 9.2.6 'Clearing Clips', on page 41.
+For more information to this action, refer to the section 9.2.6 'Clearing Clips', on page 42.
 Note: This command is not similar to the Clear Video Disks from the Maintenance menu.
-If you wish to refresh completely the server, i.e. to clear all clips including the protected ones, you need to use Clear Video Disks rather than Clear all clips .

-Function Key Use F8: Stop Record Stops the record.
+If you wish to refresh completely the server, i.e. to clear all clips including the protected ones, you need to use Clear Video Disks rather than Clear all clips.
+F8: Stop Record Stops the record.
 The REC key will go off and the F8 function key is now used to restart the record.

+F9: Fill Playlist

 "Dump" feature which allows all clips to be "dumped" at the end of the current playlist.
 This allows the operator to save all material to tape, as a backup feature after a show is complete.
 You can select in the Setup menu which camera angles have to be included in the Fill Playlist function.

-F9: Fill Playlist If your clips are currently connected to another server on the network, the clips from that server will be added to your current playlist.
+If your clips are currently connected to another server on the network, the clips from that server will be added to your current playlist.

 Make sure that the playlist you have selected is an empty one.
 This function will append the clips at the end of an existing playlist.

+F0: Technical setup
-F0: Technical Setup Gives access to the technical setup menu.
-Importa ant to guarantee the validity of data and clips previously saved, it is advised erly exit the application by pressing ALT+Q and ENTER from the keyboard, or F6 and then ENTER from the Remote Panel.
-DO NOT TURN OFF

-THE SYSTEM WHILE THE APPLICATION IS RUNNING.
+Gives access to the technical setup menu.

+In order to guarantee the validity of data and clips previously saved, it is advised to properly exit the application by pressing ALT+Q and ENTER from the keyboard, or F6 and then ENTER from the Remote Panel.
+DO NOT TURN OFF THE SYSTEM WHILE THE APPLICATION IS RUNNING.